Short answer

 Development directors at small and mid-sized nonprofits face a specific CRM problem: the tools built for large organizations cost more than their annual fundraising budgets, and the tools priced for small organizations often lack the features they actually need.

-The five platforms below are the most relevant options for organizations with one to ten development staff.
-Each has genuine strengths and genuine limitations.
+The five platforms below are the most relevant donor CRM options for organizations with one to ten development staff.
+Salesforce Nonprofit is an implementation-heavy honorable mention: it can work for organizations that can support configuration, admin, and reporting buildout, but it is usually not the simplest first CRM for a small team.
+Each core option below has genuine strengths and genuine limitations.
 The right choice depends almost entirely on whether your organization manages grants.

-If your revenue comes entirely from individual donors, annual fund, major gifts, events, Bloomerang is the most capable purpose-built option in this price range.
-Its donor retention analytics, cultivation tools, and onboarding are stronger than any competitor at a similar price point.
+If your revenue comes entirely from individual donors, annual fund, major gifts, and events, Bloomerang is a strong purpose-built option in this price range.
+Its donor management, predictive giving insights, reporting, and engagement features are built around donor retention.

 If your revenue includes grants with compliance requirements, that changes the calculation.
 A pure donor CRM forces you to run a second system for grant tracking.
-That second system is almost always a spreadsheet, which creates manual reconciliation work and audit risk.
-A unified platform that handles both donor management and grant compliance costs the same or less than managing two separate tools.
+That second system is often a spreadsheet, which creates manual reconciliation work and audit risk.
+A unified platform that handles both donor management and grant compliance can cost less than managing two separate tools plus staff cleanup time.

 The platforms below are ranked by overall fit for the typical small-to-mid-sized nonprofit, not by feature count.
 More features are not always better, because complexity in a small development shop means the system does not get used.